Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Minkowski lattice: linear and non-linear theory

 for which the equations of motions in the continuum read as

-Clearly, due to the non-linear term in Eq.~\eqref{eq:eq-motion-lambda}, it is not possibile anymore to diagonalize the equations in Fourier space, so that both the sin/cos and the sinh/cosh solutions cannot be taken into account as a reference.
+Clearly, due to the non-linear term in Eq.~\eqref{eq:eq-motion-lambda}, it is not possible anymore to diagonalize the equations in Fourier space, so that both the sin/cos and the sinh/cosh solutions cannot be taken into account as a reference.
 Yet to be proven mathematically, the stability of Eq.~\eqref{eq:eq-motion-lambda} is a quite delicate problem, since in general for many Fourier components the equations are linearly unstable.
 The intuition suggests that for each point of space-time $x$ the cubic force acts as a restoring term which prevents the amplitude $\phi(x,\tau)$ to grow without bounds.
 This intuition has been confirmed, up to the accuracy of our analysis, from our numerical results.
 By using periodic boundary conditions, the parameters and initial conditions declared at the end of Sec.~\ref{sec:simulation}, setting the non-linearity coefficient $\lambda=0.001$ we find that the energy is no more divergent.
-The system relaxes to a stationary state with oscillations of order $|E(t)-E_0|/E_0 = \mO(\delta \tau)$, as is shown in Fig.~\ref{fig:corr-Mink-Fourier-space}.\\
+The system relaxes to a stationary state with oscillations of order $|E(t)-E_0|/E_0 = \mO(\delta \tau)$, as is shown in Fig.~\ref{fig:corr-Mink-Fourier-space}.
+Let us remark, anticipating some of the upcoming results, that the instability of the deterministic dynamics of Eq.~\eqref{eq:sq-Ham-eq} in the case of a free theory is perfectly consistent with the shape of the canonical probability density $P[\phi] \sim \exp[S[\phi]/\hbar]$ for which we proved equivalence with the microcanonical weight $\rho_{\text{micro}}[\phi(x)] \sim \delta\left(\mA-\mathbb{H}[\phi,\pi]\right)$, as will be shown in Sec.~\ref{sec:pertequiv}: $P[\phi]$ turns out to be ill-defined for the action of a free scalar field.\\ \\

 Having assessed the stability of the symplectic quantization dynamics in the presence of non-linear interactions and periodic boundary conditions, it is now time to consider, keeping the non-linearity switched on, the more physical case of fringe boundary conditions~\cite{NNH99}.
 This procedure will allow us to sample numerically the Feynman propagator for small non-linearity, as will be discussed in the next section.